mbbischoff/website/_posts/2015-07-25-the-idea-guy.md

 I wish I could have stopped the interview right then and there.
 I wanted to tell this guy that there is no Santa Clause, that the Easter Bunny isn’t the one hiding the eggs, and that no such role exists or ever will.

 Ideas are everywhere.
 [They’re a multiplier](https://sivers.org/multiply).
-They’re not a thing you make and they have have no intrinsic value.
+They’re not a thing you make, and they have have no intrinsic value.
 We certainly don’t need a whole person for them at a company that’s just starting out.

 Some nights I wonder where that guy is.
 I’m scared to look through my notes and check up on him, but I sincerely hope that he’s found some way to bring his ideas into the world — something to do or to make.